jopaik/network_demos/network_backups_git/README.md

 ## The playbook in this demo will change when network.restore is released

-### Step 1 - Launch the Network-Intended Job-template
+### Step 1 - Launch the Network-Restore Job-template
 Ensure that you select the same backup branch as used inthe "Network Intended" steps.

 Output